gramaziokohler/aixd_ara/docs/documentation.rst

 	:height: 24
 	:width: 24

 Plots the distribution contours for each pair of variables from the data in the dataset.
+Launches an interactive plot in a browser.
+Requires a dataset to be loaded.

 **Inputs**